bradleyjay/docker_whale_race/readme.md

 2. Start middleware:
+  - Create a new tab in your terminal app.
   - `cd docker_whale_race/fe-api/server`
   - `node server.js`

 ## Finally, trigger the Docker spin-up script

+0. Finally, return to the tab where we ran the Docker Preparation.
 1. Send a POST to the endpoint to test:
 `curl -X POST http://localhost:8080/race_settings` or `curl -d '{"user": "user1", "pass": "abcd"}' -H 'Content-Type: application/json' http://localhost:8080/race_settings` to post JSON